dogbertai/wowactionbars/README.md

 This doesn't show macros.

-For me, all ally targeted spells are mouseover macroed.
+All ally targeted spells are mouseover macroed.

 Some summon spells are macroed to pet abilities when already summoned. e.g. Felhunter and Spell Lock.